KennthShang/PhaBOX/README.md

 ```
 Jiayu Shang, Xubo Tang, Yanni Sun, PhaTYP: predicting the lifestyle for bacteriophages using BERT, Briefings in Bioinformatics, 2022;, bbac487, https://doi.org/10.1093/bib/bbac487
 ```

+### Possible Issues (updated by July 17th 2023)
+1. Inputs should be in FASTA format.
+2. The contigs' accession should begin with a letter.
+Only number (such as >1, >2, >3) is not allowed.
+3. Special characters such as '|', '~', '&', '$', ':', and '/' are not allowed in the contigs' accession/ID/name.
+4. The sequences should be made up of CAPITAL LETTERS.
+5. It is recommended to only input phage contigs when using PhaGCN, PhaTYP and CHERRY.